micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 ### Vampires

 How many different supernatural creatures and monsters can you think of?
 Probably a lot.
-For me, the first one that comes to mind is Vampires, Zombies, and Werewolves.
+For me, the first ones that come to mind are Vampires, Zombies, and Werewolves.
 Those are all creatures of the night and because of that, they all share similar characteristics to a creature of the night.
 Sounds like a good opportunity to use inheritance.

 *Try it (We do)*: Let's make a Vampire object.